 Eventually, the sites became the property of the city of Ft.
-Myers and were restored to their 1929 grandeur as they continue to welcome visitors.
+Myers and were restored to their 1929 grandeur as they continued to welcome visitors.

 The Legacy of Ford and Edison

 Spending a day on the grounds of this special place is relaxing and inspiring.
 One cannot help but gaze in awe at the contributions of these two men.
-I particularly enjoyed the cars and gadgets, flat head engines, and a 75,000 watt lightbulb.
+I particularly enjoyed the cars, gadgets, flathead engines, and 75,000-watt lightbulb.

 Perseverance and Intellect

 Ford and Edison attended little formal education.
-As a child, Ford spent eight years in a one-room school house.
+As a child, Ford spent eight years in a one-room schoolhouse.
 Edison attended school for just a few months and was expelled.
-He was taught at home by his mother after his teachers wrote to her saying he was too stupid to come to school.
-These pioneers of industry reflect the values and consequences of hard work, perseverance, ambition, and vision.
+His mother taught him at home after his teachers wrote to her that he was too stupid to come to school.
+These industry pioneers reflect the values and consequences of hard work, perseverance, ambition, and vision.
 As author Stephen King noted, “Talent is as common as table salt.
 The difference between a talented person and a successful one is a lot of hard work.”
-Although Edison built this home as a winter get-away, he couldn’t help but build laboratories there to continue his work.
+Although Edison built this home as a winter getaway, he couldn’t help but build laboratories there to continue his work.

 Enjoy these photos of the museum and grounds.